Welcome to our FAQ & Tips page.

 - An inspirational young Indonesian citizen (undergraduate/ graduate student, recent graduate, or young professional in Indonesia or abroad) from either the public, private and/ or civil society sectors;

-Fully committed to participate and contribute enthusiastically in all the sessions of the Y20 Germany 2017 and IYD events, including the pre- and post-Summit commitments; and
+- Fully committed to participate and contribute enthusiastically in all the sessions of the Y20 Argentina 2018 and IYD events, including the pre- and post-Summit commitments; and

-We are also establishing an Indonesian Youth Diplomacy Community (IYD Community) for the Indonesian public ages 18-30.
+We have also established an Indonesian Youth Diplomacy Community (IYD Community) for the Indonesian public ages 18-32.
 This has no selection process and we would love it if you could join!
-Please find further details in the FAQ regarding the new IYD Community on this FAQ page
+Please find further details in the FAQ regarding the new IYD Community on this FAQ page.

 7. I am an Indonesian, currently studying/ working abroad, can I apply?